dooleysm/slate/source/includes/html_css.md

 <input type="submit" value="Submit" />
 </form>
 ```
+To disable an element so the operator can not interact with it during an observation or engagement add the class `sm_cobrowsing_disabled_field` to the element(s).

 ## Contact Operator Button

-A Contact Operator Button is an element in the web page that when clicked on it opens the `media-selection` modal.
-To add a Contact Operator button can be a `div` or `span` element with the class `salemove-button`.

-The default look and feel of the button is as follows

 ```
 <div class="salemove-button">